dhansonTechtonic/database-mongoDB-phase/LessonPlan.md

 ## Summary
 - [ ] **Highlight the key points of the lesson**

-What was difficult about building the application?
+What was difficult about building the backend?
 What do you need to set up in order to build your application?
 How do the different files interact with each other?
 What is going on in your code?

 - [ ] **Review the learning objectives with the class**